 We are awaiting Provincial Approval of Durham Region Official Plan Amendment #186 (ROPA 186) to approve the delineation of the Major Transit Station Area (MTSA).
 The Province has reopened their comment period regarding ROPA 186.
 Read the posting on the Environmental Registry of Ontario (ERO) website.
 The Secondary Plan work plan and webpage will be updated following a decision regarding the MTSA designation.

-The new GO Train station and the related transit-oriented development (TOD) are key drivers of change for this area.
+The new GO Train station and the related development are key drivers of change for this area The Bowmanville West Urban Centre will continue to be the largest commercial hub in Clarington.

 Documents available upon request: